hazzery/hazzery/README.md

 I recently completed my degree in Software Engineering at the [University of Canterbury](https://canterbury.ac.nz).

-I am passionate about robotics and embedded systems, with experience from VEX Educational Robotics Competition, Arduino, and computer engineering courses in university.
+I am passionate about robotics and embedded systems, with experience from advanced computer engineering courses in university, VEX Educational Robotics Competition, and Arduino.
 Most of the code you will find here is Python, I used Python quite extensively during university for computer science courses.
 I am a strong beleiver in writing well documented and easily readable code.
 My top two pinned repositories, MessageCipher and socket-programming, both provide excellent examples of this.